 The Department of Surgery has a strong research focus and a productive publication output, and constantly strives to improve patient outcomes.
-The University Department of Surgery promotes and encourages students to undertake PhD, Masters of Surgery and Honours programs which are supervised by department academics.
+The University Department of Surgery collaborates with local and global organisations to ensure patients receive best surgical outcomes.
+The department strives to embrace new technologies and latest surgical research, promoting and encouraging students to undertake PhD, Masters of Surgery and Honours programs which are supervised by department academics.

 - Alfred Deakin Professor David Watters AM OBE ChM FRCSEd FRACS - General Surgeon, Academic

 - Professor Glenn Guest MBBS FRACS BSc (Hons) - General Surgeon, Academic